binraider/UmbracoCustomVBP/README.md

         <add name="vppModule" type="UmbracoCustomVBP.CustomVbpModule" />

 4) Lastly you need to Amend the AppSetting "umbracoReservedUrls" to add the paths at the end.
-Slightly different format now - with the tilde and leading slash this time. if you want to use your normal websites 404 pages, then you can omit them.
+Slightly different format now - with the tilde and leading slash this time.

         ",~/thecompany-foundation-annual-review-2020,~/thecompany-exchange-autumn-2020"